Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 | 512 point<br/>(256 x 512)<br/> - x10    |  5132.385                      |  272.108	             | 80                 |  54.430%    |     720                       |  19.66%      |11379  |   3657    |   8.088                   |634.567                      |
 | 2048 point<br/>(1024 x 2048)<br/> - x10 |  5153.751                      |  4235.414               | 80                 |  65.130%    |     1070                      |  15.69%      |11379  |   3657    |   11.202                  |460.074                      |

-These observations show that with the increase in the FFT point size, the window buffer size used in the AI Engines increases, and with that, the throughput increases.
+These observations show that with the increase in the FFT point size, the window buffer size used in the AI Engines increases and the throughput increases.
 Increasing the `TP_WINDOW_VSIZE` parameter in the FFT AI Engine graph can further increase the throughput, especially for the lower point sizes.
-Still, the AI Engine mapper/router could encounter issues due to the higher memory requirement.
+Still, the AI Engine mapper/router can encounter issues due to the higher memory requirement.

-Furthermore, the FFT point sizes increase and the power does _not_ increase proportionately, so the performance per Watt maintains an increasing trend initially and saturates towards the end.
+Furthermore, the FFT point sizes increase and the power does _not_ increase proportionately.
+This means the performance per Watt maintains an increasing trend initially and saturates towards the end.

 </details>

 #### Support

 Requests and bugs are tracked using GitHub issues.
-For questions go to [forums.xilinx.com](http://forums.xilinx.com/).
+For questions go to [Adaptive SoC & FPGA Support](https://adaptivesupport.amd.com/s/?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>